 A way to understand the statistics of who is interacting with you online

 “The real differentiating factor for teaching is the teacher-student relationship.
 If you can really optimize that, you can create meaning and purposeful engagement.” - Alex Haley

 **This was also a podcast episode (episode #45).
 Use the player below to listen to this conversation with Offering Tree co-founder, Alex Haley.

 Your Business Website Is A Place for People to Learn More About You

 This is your website.
 Your website is your “home base” online where you control the content and you can share messages with your students.

 Your website can be a host for the rest of the elements or they can be separate systems.
 Regardless, having a website is a critical piece of the puzzle when it comes to an online presence.
 But I know it can be overwhelming.
 The key is to find a system that works for you where you’re comfortable because your website is a living thing that you will need to be actively engaged with for the life of your business.
 It’s not something you can set and forget.

-Show Your Students Your Schedule On Your Yoga Business Website
+Show Your Offerings On Your Business Website